confluentinc/event-streaming-patterns/docs/event/correlation-identifier.md

 ## Solution
 ![correlation-identifier](../img/correlation-identifier.png)

-Add a globally unique identifier to an Event that acts as the request.
-When a responding Event Processor generates a response Event, it attaches the corresponding identifier to the response Event allowing the requesting processor to correlate the request and response Events.
+An Event Processor generates an Event which acts as the request.
+A globally unique identifier is added to the request Event prior to sending.
+This allows the responding Event Processor to include the identifier in the response Event, allowing the requesting processor to correlate the request and response.

 ## Considerations
 TODO: Technology specific reflection on implementing the pattern 'in the real world'.
 Considerations may include optional subsequent decisions or consequences of implementing the pattern.